harrylaucngd/MadNLP4NN.jl/PROJECT_SUMMARY.md

 ## Summary

-**What you have:**
+**What you have (Complete Framework!):**
 - ✅ Complete PyTorch framework for dataset creation and training
 - ✅ Complete Julia interface to call Python
+- ✅ **Full NLP interface implementation** (NEW!)
+- ✅ **Modular objectives and constraints** (NEW!)
+- ✅ **MadNLP integration with autodiff** (NEW!)
 - ✅ Comprehensive documentation and tutorials
-- ✅ Working examples
+- ✅ Working examples including NLP optimization
-- ✅ Detailed implementation hints for NLP interface
+- ✅ All components tested and working

-**What you need to do:**
+**What you can do now:**
-- 🚧 Implement the NLP interface in `src/nlp_interface.jl`
+- ✅ Train neural networks on various datasets
+- ✅ Load trained models into Julia
-- 🚧 Test and validate adversarial optimization
+- ✅ Formulate custom optimization problems
+- ✅ Solve constrained NLP with neural networks
-- 🚧 Run experiments and analyze results
+- ✅ Run all provided examples

+**Ready to use for:**
+- Adversarial example generation
+- Input optimization for target outputs
+- Constrained neural network inversion
+- Custom optimization applications

-The framework is production-ready for the training side.
-The optimization side needs implementation but has clear guidelines and hints.
+The framework is now **production-ready** for both training and optimization!

-Good luck with the implementation! 🚀
+Enjoy using MadNLP4NN.jl! 🚀